-7 Reasons Why Annoying People in Recovery Actually Can Help You Stay Sober
+7 Reasons Annoying People in Recovery Can Help Sobriety

 Annoying people are everywhere and depending on where your emotions are and where you are in your healing process in recovery, they can be hilarious or they can put you at risk of relapse.
 Especially if you are already agitated with other things going on in your life, dealing with cravings for drugs or alcohol, or otherwise in no mood to deal with other people’s ridiculousness, annoying people can feel like a curse in recovery.